 At the concentrations tested, the hydro-ethanolic extract of Vernonia adoensis displayed increasing anti-inflammatory activity, with the results suggesting its potential for managing inflammation in the context of fungi infection.
 At the lowest concentration tested (1.5 mg/ml), the extract exhibited a 12% inhibition, which is a moderate effect compared to the positive control Diclofenac, which showed 39% inhibition at the same dose (Table 4).
 As the concentration of Vernonia adoensis extract increased, so did its inhibitory effect.
 At 5 mg/ml, the extract exhibited a significant 76% inhibition, indicating its growing anti-inflammatory potential.
 At higher concentrations, such as 10 mg/ml, Vernonia adoensis displayed even stronger inhibition, with values reaching 265% which suggests a potent dose-dependent anti-inflammatory effect.
 These findings are consistent with the extract’s potential to alleviate symptoms of inflammation associated with fungi infections, a condition where immune response and inflammation are critical factors in disease progression.
 Research has shown that inflammation can exacerbate the symptoms of fungal infections including discomfort, itching, and pain [46].
 The anti-inflammatory effects observed with Vernonia adoensis could help reduce these symptoms, making it a potential adjunct to antifungal therapy.
 Notably, the increasing inhibition with higher concentrations of Vernonia adoensis extract aligns with the dose-dependent response typical of many plant extracts known for their anti-inflammatory properties.
 Similar studies on plants from the Vernonia genus have shown that compounds like flavonoids, triterpenoids, and phenolic acids are responsible for their anti-inflammatory effects [47], [48].
 These bioactive compounds may target the inflammatory pathways involved in fungal infections, potentially helping to reduce both the acute and chronic inflammation associated with the infection.

 Acute oral toxicity evaluation

-Table 5: Acute oral toxicity study of Vernonia adoensis behavioural Observations
+Table 5: Acute oral toxicity study of Vernonia adoensis extract (Behavioural Observations)